How to See Paris in a Day: A 24-Hour Itinerary

 In order to make the most of your 24 hours in Paris, start by dropping off your bags at your Parisian hotel, (or lugging them with you if it’s too early to check-in) and head to have a Petit-Dejeuner (breakfast) or Dejeuner (lunch).

+Eating like the French is just as, if not more, impactful than seeing a famous Parisian landmark.
 If ordering breakfast, get a coffee and croissant to drink and a quiche or croque madame/monsieur to eat.
 If ordering lunch, get foie gras, steak and frits, duck, French onion soup or steak tartare.
 Order a glass of French wine or Champagne.
 If the weather is nice, be sure to sit “en terrace.”
 Enjoy the view.
 People watch.
 Savor the food.

 Here are a few of my favorite cafes (if you find yourself nearby):

-• Café de Flore (order the cappuccino to get a coffee that says “Cafe de Flore”)
+6th Arrondissement: Café de Flore (order the cappuccino to get a coffee that says “Cafe de Flore”)

-• Café Varenne (in the 7ᵉ, near Musée Rodin)
+7th Arrondissement: Café Varenne (near Musée Rodin)

 Spend the afternoon in paris at the Louvre

 After you’ve paid l’addition (the check), continue your one day in Paris itinerary by routing yourself to the Louvre.
 Walk if possible.
 Even if it seems far.
-So much of Paris can be found in the architecture and diversity of the neighborhoods, and you can really only experience the magic of the city by walking.
+So much of Paris can be found in the architecture and diversity of the arrondissements (neighborhoods), and you can really only experience the magic of the city by walking.

-The Louvre might sound like an ambitious goal for your 24-hours in Paris itinerary, but it’s doable and worth visiting.
+The Louvre might sound like an ambitious goal for your 24-hours in Paris, but it’s doable and worth visiting.
 If you know of your day in Paris in advance, be sure to pre-book a timeslot online.
 If your trip is last minute or unexpected, you do have the possibility of purchasing a ticket at the counter, depending on how busy the museum is that day.

 Once inside, head straight to the Denon wing where you can find many famous works of art (Mona Lisa, Winged Victory of Samothrace and Liberty Leading the People).
 If you need a little pick me up, off of the Denon wing is Cafe Mollien, which offers outdoor seating and beautiful views over the Louvre courtyard and pyramids below.